Biography in Brief

 Favorite spot on campus

 For me, it’s the Attallah Piazza fountain.
 Not only is it beautiful and intentional in design, but its unique and inviting.
-I seldom walk by without seeing a student or a local residence enjoying the 4 pillar design that you can wade among and between.
+I seldom walk by without seeing a student or a local resident enjoying the 4 pillar design that you can wade among and between.
 Students dip their feet in while studying and local children can often be seen splashing around.
 I love it so much that I often walk my dog over to campus to wade and play in the fountain.

 Favorite admission memory